When first diagnosed with diabetes and then at least twice a year

 In the past the test was only used to monitor blood glucose control in patients with known diabetes .
 Now the World Health Organisation (WHO) recommendsthat HbA1c can also be used to diagnose type 2 diabetes in people who were not previously known to have the condition.
 There are certain situations in which HbA1c cannot be used to diagnose diabetes.
 An oral glucose tolerance test would be used as an alternative.

 The Department of Health recommends that everyone with diabetes has HbA1c measured at least twice a year.
 HbA1c may be measured more frequently in those who have just been diagnosed with diabetes, in those whose blood glucose remains too high, or when a treatment plan changes.
 The test can also be used to diagnose type 2 diabetes.
 Please speak to your healthcare professional about local guidelines that may be in place, as there maybe variations in local procedures., and there are certain groups of patients in which HbA1c cannot be used to diagnosis diabetes.

 What does the test result mean?

-If you have diabetes and your HbA1c is below the target of 48 mmol/mol it is likely that your diabetes is well controlled.
+If you have diabetes and your HbA1c is below 48 mmol/mol it is likely that your diabetes is well controlled.
 If your HbA1c rises above 48 mmol/mol, you are at increased risk of developing long term complications such as eye disease, kidney disease or nerve damage.
 It is worth noting that some people can find it difficult to get their HbA1c down to 48 mmol/mol without experiencing frequent episodes of hypoglycaemia (low blood sugar), and if this is the case, the target HbA1c may be higher than 48 mmol/mol.